Linnchoeuh/libprinto/README.md

 # printo
+> You have to include the file `printo.h` in order to use this lib.
 > You must add the -lprinto flag at compilation.

-It's not that useful because printf exist but I made it because printf is forbidden in my school.
+It's not that useful because printf exist, but I made it because printf is forbidden in my school.
+The purpose of this interdiction is to force us to create this kind of lib...

-You have to include the file `printo.h` in order to use this lib.

 ## Features